-Mrs. Mary S. Sage, representing the National Association of Audubon Societies, gave a most interesting talk on "Our Friends, the Birds," to the children of Public Schools 3 and Wednesday morning, May 23, at Public School 3 Sage illustrated her talk with colored pictures of bird life, and the litte children of Forest Hills were absorbingly interested throughout the entire lecture.
+Mrs. Mary S. Sage, representing the National Association of Audubon Societies, gave a most interesting talk on "Or Friends, the Birds," to the children of Public Schools 3 and 101, on Wednesday morning, May 23, at Public School 3.
+Mrs. Sage illustrated her talk with colored pictures of bird life, and the school of the schoo the litte children of Forest Hills were absorbingly interested throughout the entire lecture.

-Little Ann Halsey of the kindergarten class, Public School 101, Forest Hills Gardens, recited "Who Stole the Bird's Nest?" to the great delight of the other children present.
+Little Ann Halsey of the kindergarten class, Public School of Forest Hills Gardens, recited "Who Stole the Birds Nest?" to the great delight of the other children present.